vegaprotocol/documentation/docs/node-operators/how-to/use-snapshots.md

 ---
-sidebar_position: 6
+sidebar_position: 2
-title: Using snapshots
+title: Use node snapshots
 hide_title: false
 ---

+# How to use node snapshots

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';